deislabs/mystikos/samples/pytorch_onnx_inference/README.md

 how an inferencing server can be run from within an enclave.
 It is written in python.

-It is recommended that you understand how to use EXT2 file system and how applications can be packaged for Mystikos before proceeding witht his sample.
+It is recommended that you understand how to use EXT2 file system and how applications can be packaged for Mystikos before proceeding with this sample.
 Please refer to the README for the helloworld sample to obtain the necessary information.

 ## Transform a Dockerfile into a root file system